heykayla/open_source_contributions/TDGP/contributing_guide_template_guide.md

 ## Why do I need a contributing guide?

-A contributing guide establishes a set of guidelines for contributors and how they can engage with your open source project.
+A contributing guide is for contributors that establishes guidelines for engaging with your open source project.

+Having a contributing guide for your open source project is important because it helps you communicate to your contributors on:

+- Best practices to follow, ensuring quality of work
+- Tools they must need to contribute
+-